Programs for Children

 Beginning Bird Watching

-From super silly eyebrows to bellies and rumps, we will teach you some of the field marks and features used to describe and identify birds.
-We will share how every person’s observations can help bird conservation.
+From super silly eyebrows to bellies and rumps, we teach you some of the field marks and features used to describe and identify birds.
+We share how every person’s observations can help bird conservation.

 Designed for 10 and older – limit 15